usnistgov/semait_mizr/README.md

-# MIG Analyzer (mizr): Library for MIG Data Analysis

-The MIg analyZeR (mizr) is the MIG Data Analyzer, written in R, that provides a package to produce plots in R.
+# SEMAIT_mizr Analysis Software Library

+Our work towards a Structured Evaluation Methodology for Artificial Intelligence Technology (SEMAIT) aims to provide plots, tools, methods, and strategies to extract insights out of various machine learning (ML) and Artificial Intelligence (AI) data.

+Included in this software is the  MIg analyZeR (mizr) R software package that produces various plots.
+It was initially developed within the Multimodal Information Group (MIG) at the National Institute of Standards and Technology (NIST).

 A quickstart is below.
-Full documentations (docs and vignettes) is pre-built and can be accessed from this [mizr docs index page](mizr/docs/index.html).
+Full documentations (docs and vignettes) are available on [semait_mizr Gitlab pages](https://semait.ipages.nist.gov/semait_mizr)

+**For ease of updating, all of the paths and inputs required are at the top of each R file.**

-This repository conaints the package mizr, as well as the template script for our work towards a Structured Evaluation Metholodgy for Artificial Intelligence Technology.
+This repository contains the package mizr, as well as the template script for our work towards a Structured Evaluation Methodology for Artificial Intelligence Technology (SEMAIT).

-This version of mizr is currently built and tested on version 4.2.2 of R with ggplot 3.4.1.

 This software is also used for our work on Towards a Structured Evaluation Methodology for Artificial Intelligence Technology (SEMAIT).
 The [R code to run the SEMAIT analysis on a sample dataset](scripts_semait/semait_analysis_sdms_script_code.R) is provided in `scripts_semait/semait_analysis_sdms_script_code.R` of this repository.
 A [documented R Markdown of the same script](mizr/vignettes/semait_analysis_sdms_documented.Rmd) is available as the vignette semait_analysis_sdms_documented.Rmd

 Please see our SEMAIT paper for more information (paper coming soon), and please cite our paper with the citation (citation coming soon)

+This version of mizr is currently built and tested on version 4.2.2 of R with ggplot 3.4.1 and will work on any OS and configuration that supports R 4.2.2 and ggplot 3.4.1.
+It has been tested both on Mac OS and Linux.
+As it has been implemented over different versions of R and ggplot, some functions may have depreciation warnings.

 ## Contact